girlscript/winter-of-contributing/JavaScript/Topics/20.Modern_Javascript/Polyfills/README.md

 If Math.double() function is unsupported by the browser, then our code will use the function we have written

 #### 2. Work on original Math.max() function
-<code>Math.max()</code> function is already present in javascript which is supported by every browser.
+<code>Math.max()</code> function is already present in JavaScript which is supported by every browser.
 It returns the maximum of numbers passed as argument. <br>

 **Problem :-** If we create the polyfill of <code>Math.max()</code>, it will override the standard function.<br>